Jaffe-/NESizer2/README.md

 #### Reading from status register

-The status register is the only readable APU register, and it contains information that is pretty much useless when not doing interrupt-based programming of the APU.
-Nonetheless I think it would be nice to be able to read its contents, just as a challenge more than anything.
+The status register is the only readable APU register, and it contains information that is pretty much useless when not doing interrupt-based programming of the APU, but for completeness, the function `status_read` allows for it to be read.

 Reading from the status register is done by sending the following instruction: